JuliaSparse/Pardiso.jl/README.md

 #### UNIX / macOS

-Note: Support for macOS is experimental, help to make stable is appreciated.
+Note: Support for macOS is experimental, help to make it stable is appreciated.

 * Put the PARDISO library `libpardiso500-GNUXXX-X86-64.so` or `libpardiso500-MACOS-X86-64.dylib` in the `deps` folder located in `~/.julia/v0.x/Pardiso`.
 * Install a (fast) installation of a BLAS and LAPACK (this should preferably be single threaded since PARDISO handles threading itself).